DoItYuri/lumazoid-IR-RC/README.md

 # Lumazoid IR RC

-Firmware for the alternative Lumazoid realtime music visualizer board from nootropic design.
+Firmware for the alternative realtime music visualizer board inspired by Lumazoid from nootropic design.
 Changes from the original Lumazoid project are:
 - input from microphone module MAX9814 (to A1)
 - IR remote control is added
-- number of LEDs is variable and may be any (210 is max due to Nano V3.0 memory limit)
+- number of LEDs is variable and may be any (200 is max, due to Nano V3.0 memory limit)
-- all buttons and potentiometers are removed (IR RC is the only)
+- all buttons and potentiometers are removed (IR RC is the only control)
-- new modes were added
+- new visualization modes were added
+- bands were mixed to get all Low, Middle and High bands even on small set of frequencies bands
 - Lamp mode (with ajustable brightness)

 ![scheme](img/scheme1.jpg)